FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 For extra security, you can restrict the permissions for the key.
 For our app, we only need to enable the get actions for `/api/user/` and `/api/user/consent` which will let the key get basic user information, as well as any consents permissions.
 If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.
 You should avoid doing this!

-{% include _image.liquid src="/assets/img/blogs/consents-app/gettingapikey-limited-scope.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/family-api/family-api-api-key.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}

 ## Setting up Express

 To get started, you should:
 -   Scaffold a new Express application.
 -   Install the scaffolded dependencies.
--   Install Passport and helper libraries, and the FusionAuth Typescript client.
 -   Start the server to ensure everything is installed and working.

 Here are the commands to do it: